ivmarcos/react-to-pdf/README.md

       mimeType: 'image/png'
       qualityRatio: 1
    },
-   // customize any value passed to the jsPDF instance and html2canvas
+   // Customize any value passed to the jsPDF instance and html2canvas
-   // function
+   // function.
+You probably will not need this and things can break,
+   // so use with caution.
    overrides: {
       // see https://artskydj.github.io/jsPDF/docs/jsPDF.html for more options
       pdf: {